Supports Across the Medical Education Continuum

-Lynda: All U of S faculty, staff and students have free and unlimited access to lynda.com, an online training resource containing thousands of videos on the latest software tools and skills.
+- All USask faculty, staff and students have free and unlimited access to Linked IN Learning, an online training resource containing thousands of videos on the latest software tools and skills.

-Faculty development partners annually with the Division of Distance Medical Education to present SaskRENEWAL for rural teachers throughout the province.
+Faculty development partners annually with the Division of Distributed Medical Education (DME) to present SaskRENEWAL for rural teachers throughout the province.
 For more information contact DME.

 Rural Medical Education (RMED)

 Faculty Development has partnered with the University of Alberta series to offer monthly teaching sessions for rural sites (often presented by rural physicians).
 These are done online and are offered both at an early time in the morning or an

 The Society of Rural Physicians of Canada (SRPC) has an annual Rural and Remote Conference which has many excellent faculty development sessions.
 Check out their site for resources and learn more about this conference: https://www.srpc.ca/.

 View Faculty Development's Going Virtual page for supports on transitioning to online formats during COVID-19.
 This page includes various supports for distance learning.